Riddhijain15/LegalSaathi/README.md

 **Why Groq over OpenAI?** Free tier, no credit card, comparable quality for structured legal explanation.
 Makes this project reproducible for anyone without API cost.

 **Why the relevance check loop?** In a legal context, a confident wrong answer is worse than no answer.
 The agent judges its own retrieval before responding, and retries with a reformulated query rather than answering from weakly-relevant chunks.

 ---

-## Limitations

-- Covers central labour laws only — state-specific wage schedules and state Acts are not included
-- Translation quality for regional languages beyond Hindi degrades with googletrans
-- No conversation memory across sessions — each query is independent
-- Not a substitute for professional legal advice

----